jerome-orio/nextjs-basic-auth-starter/README.md

-# Next.js 15 Authentication App with Local Storage
+# Next.js 15 Authentication App with Local Storage and JWT Token-Based Sessions

-This is a Next.js 15 application that implements a basic user authentication system using local storage.
+This is a Next.js 15 application that implements a basic user authentication system using local storage and JSON Web Token (JWT) sessions with JOSE.
 It includes the ability to delete users from the dashboard.

 ## Live Demo
 [Live Demo](https://nextjs-basic-auth-starter.vercel.app/)